CLARIAH/clariah-plus/docs/requirements/infrastructure-requirements.md

 This set of requirements is largely derived from [earlier work](https://github.com/netwerk-digitaal-erfgoed/requirements-infrastructure/) done in the scope of the Netwerk Digitaal Erfgoed (NDE).

-CLARIAH aims to develop a service-oriented infrastructure consisting of a wide variety of different applications, this is often denotes as CLARIAH-as-a-Service (CLaaS) for short.
+CLARIAH aims to develop a service-oriented infrastructure consisting of a wide variety of different applications, this is often denoted as CLARIAH-as-a-Service (CLaaS) for short.

 The user adoption of applications depends not only on their usefulness and quality, but also on their reliability and performance.